 Your POV will be the anchor within your cornerstone content.
 Each and every episode – every article – every blog post – will all point back to your point of view, which continues to plant your flag in firmer and firmer ground.

-And one of the most powerful aspects to creating high-quality cornerstone content is the amount of leverage each piece of content gives you through slicing and dicing.
+And one of the most powerful aspects of creating high-quality cornerstone content is the amount of leverage each piece of content gives you through slicing and dicing.

 For example…you could take one of your podcast episodes…and transform it into 10 tweets, an eBook, top insights briefing that can be shared with your best customers, etc.